Jharia: Relocation

 According to the state government this is the worst site of India, the town of Jharia is to be shifted due to the uncontrollable coal mine fires (see below), which have found to be undousable, leading to loss of property and lives.
 Coal worth Rs.
 60,000 crore (US$12 billion) is lying unmined, and the state government feels the shifting will help in exploiting this resource.
 The Jharia Rehabilitation and Development Authority is supposed to relocate much of the population to Belgaria and other towns nearby.
 However, as of 2017, the organization was facing considerable challenges in acquiring land and doing construction, and a 2016 book reporting on the relocation effort, found that the relocation was not accounting for Just Transition of jobs, or adequate high quality housing.

 Coal field

 The coal field lies in the Damodar River Valley, and covers about 110 square miles (280 square km), and produces bituminous coal suitable for coke.
 Most of India's coal comes from Jharia.
 Jharia coal mines are India's most important storehouse of prime coke coal used in blast furnaces, it consists of 23 large underground and nine large open cast mines.

 The mining activities in these coalfields started in 1894 and had really intensified in 1925.
-The first Indians to arrive and break monopoly of British in Coal mining were Gujarati.
+The first Indians to arrive and break monopoly of British in Coal mining were Gujarati people from Kutch.

 After the mines were nationalized in 1971, due to easy availability of coal, many steel plants were set up in close proximity to Jharia.